 The cost of construction continues to rise in New England.
 This is due in large part to increased demand construction services remains high and a shortage of skilled labor in traditional construction disciplines.

-Modular construction is often presented as solution.
+Modular construction is often presented as a solution.
 This view has been bolstered by several headline-making stories.
 For example, Atlanta Developer featured stories about developers invested in modular construction plants, committed to manufacturer their way to fulfilling the need for constructed housing, schools, etc. in their communities.
 The Wall Street Journal featured Google’s plans to use modular manufacturing for housing near its headquarters in Mountain View, California.
-Marriott and Hilton have generated a much attention for their use of modular for many of their newest hotels, building large pieces of living quarters in factories.
+Marriott and Hilton have generated much attention for their use of modular for many of their newest hotels, building large pieces of living quarters in factories.

 But can modular work as well here in the Northeast?

 Like other forms of manufacturing, modular requires a large investment of capital in order to achieve economies of scale – specifically modular manufacturing facilities.
 In other regions that investment has been aided by large projects such as oil and mining “man camps” and military barracks.
 We don’t have a large oil, mining or military presence in New England and therefore haven’t had this catalyst for the commercial modular manufacturing base.
 There is a high level of demand in New England for top-notch buildings which modular could accommodate, but most of the modular manufacturers here in New England currently specialize in smaller-scale projects.